 Chaos (n): the inherent unpredictability in the behaviour of a complex natural system

 In 1961, a meteorologist by the name of Edward Lorenz made a profound discovery.
 Lorenz was utilising the new-found power of computers in an attempt to more accurately predict the weather.
-But in running two different analyses, one used 0.506, the original run had used the number 0.506127 with entirely different outcomes.
+But in running two different analyses, one used 0.506, whereas the original run had used the number 0.506127 with entirely different outcomes.

 A difference of one part in a thousand: the same sort of difference that a flap of a butterfly’s wing might make to the breeze on your face.
 The starting weather conditions had been virtually identical.
 The two predictions were anything but.